Salt Lake City Public Library: Building

 Exterior of the Salt Lake City Public Library's main branch building's west side, as seen from 200 East.

 The Salt Lake City main library covers an area of 240000 sqft in a five-story tall, wedge-shaped building.
 The structure includes 44960 cuyd of concrete, and 176368 sqft of glass, including a five-story curved glass outer wall.
 The Vancouver Public Library, also designed by Safdie, shares a similar design—most clearly apparent in the main foyer and the sweeping outer facade.

 The building is housed within Library Square, a landscaped and paved plaza that encompasses the city block.
 Much of what is now landscaped, open space had been planned to be covered by outbuildings, but Rocky Anderson, Salt Lake City's mayor at the time of the library's opening, asked for these to be left out in favor of creating a public park.
 A later initiative to create a new headquarters for the Salt Lake City Police Department was also struck down and the building was subsequently placed a block east, directly across from library square.
 The square is also occupied by shops, a community writing center run by Salt Lake Community College, studios of radio station KUUB and, most notably, The Leonardo Museum, which is housed in the library's former building.
-The Square itself is paved with limestone from Israel.

 The entrance to the building's interior leads to the "Urban Room", a foyer that contains more shops and extends upward for all five floors, ending with a 20000 sqft skylight.

 The building is topped by a garden on the roof planted with trees, grasses, flowering bulbs and various perennial plants, as well as tended beehives.
 In addition, there is a community garden outside of the library's ground floor and a "seed library" from which any patrons can receive seeds for their own gardening.

 In 2006, the library received Library Journal's "Library of the Year" award, largely based on the significance of the building.

 Other notable features of the building include: